Please ensure Javascript is enabled for purposes of website accessibility

 Weed Harvester Route Map

 Do you have plants in front of your house?
-Here are some management options for lakeshore property owners!
+The link below lists some management options for lakeshore property owners!

 Looking for more information?
-Our Weed Harvesting Brochure explains this program in more detail!
+Our weed harvesting brochure below explains this program in more detail!